gabrielecorni/SecurityProject/README.md

 # SecurityProject

-Secure personal diary implemented using JavaSecurity package for the course Information Security M @UniBo 2016/17
+Secure personal diary implemented using JavaSecurity package within the Information Security M class.

+@University of Bologna
+A.Y.
+2016/17